-Criteria JORC Code explanation Commentary reported.
+Criteria JORC Code explanation Commentary any significant discovery being reported.
 These should include, but not be limited to a plan view of drillhole collar locations and appropriate sectional views.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Due to the age the Resource Estimation for the Edna Beryl resource, Emmerson are cautious and do not believe the historical Resource Estimate can be reported in accordance with the current 2012 JORC Code.
 Emmerson considers the Edna Beryl mineralisation to be an Advanced Exploration Target.
 It is uncertain that following evaluation and/or further exploration work that the historical estimate will be able to be reported as Mineral Resources or Ore Reserves in accordance with the requirements in Appendix 5A (JORC Code).
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Geotechnical logging was carried out on all historical and current diamond drill holes for recovery, RQD and number of defects (per interval).
 Information on structure type, dip, dip direction, alpha angle, beta angle, texture, shape, roughness and fill material was stored in the structure table of the Micromine database.
 Density measurements were routinely collected by Giants Reef and Emmerson geologists.
 Metallurgical testing of selected mineralised Edna Beryl samples was conducted by Metcon Laboratories Pty Ltd in 1996.
-Metallurgical testing concluded that 70% of the ore could be gravity recovered with the remaining gold cyanide soluble so that total gold extraction of >98% could be obtained.
+Metallurgical testing concluded that 70% could be gravity recovered with the remaining gold cyanide soluble so that total gold extraction of >98% could be obtained.
 Screen Fire Assay of selected samples was conducted by Giants Reef Mining.
 Geophysical magnetic susceptibility logging is completed at 1m intervals on site (RC drilling) and in the core shed for selected sections of diamond core.
-Thin section and polished samples were collected by Giants Reef Mining to assist in the refinement of the geological model.
+Thin section samples were collected by Giants Reef Mining to assist in the refinement of the geological model.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-RC and diamond drilling (Phase 3) is completed.
-This information will further assist in confirming the geological and grade continuity of gold mineralisation already intersected.
+RC and diamond drilling (Phase 4) is currently underway to further assist in confirming the geological and grade continuity of gold mineralisation already intersected.
+Completion of drilling is expected until mid - July, 2017.
 Gyro survey of completed holes.
-Optical / Acoustic televiewer survey of selected drill holes.
-Down hole density and 3 component magnetometry underway.
+Optical / Acoustic televiewer survey in during drilling of Phase 4.
 Current drill hole spacing is still considered too wide to enable an accurate Mineral Resource Estimate.
-Higher gold grade intersections selected for screen fire assay.
 Twin hole drill program to be designed.
 Petrological study of selected core and drill chips is underway.
+Once all data is received it will be interpreted.
 Geological interpretation as discussed in the text.